wlsgunzz/GeyserDisplayEntity/README.md

 # About
-This Geyser Extension provides Item Display support, allows players to see Nexo, CraftEngine and ItemAdder item displays
+This Geyser Extension provides Item Display support, allows players to see Nexo, CraftEngine and ItemAdder item displays Please keep in mind i am actively trying to improve this/do more precice testing
 # What's new in this fork
 - Position offset support (`x-offset` / `y-offset` / `z-offset`) per mapping, rotated automatically to match the furniture's facing direction
 - Fixed Bedrock players sitting in the wrong spot on armor-stand-based seats (Geyser's built-in seat positioning ignores the real Java-side seat position)